 In the interest of science, here's a detailed infographic that really breaks down what you go through an hour after eating bacon.
 This critical information may surprise you.

-In all seriousness, bacon contains a few things that are good for you, including high-quality protein, and high levels of essential vitamins and minerals including thiamin, vitamin B12, iron, zinc, naisin, and selenium.
-One of the bacon health benefits is that it has a high protein to fat ratio, making it a good source of animal protein.
+In all seriousness, bacon contains some nutritional value, including high-quality protein, and high levels of essential nutrients and vitamins including thiamin, vitamin B12, magnesium, iron, zinc, naisin, and selenium.
+One of the dietary benefits of bacon is that it has a high protein to fat ratio, making it a good source of animal protein.

-It does contain fat, of course; about half is saturated fat, while about half of the fat content is unsaturated and contains Omega-3 fatty acids, which do have health benefits.
+It does contain fat, of course; about half is saturated fat, while about half of the fat content is unsaturated or "healthy fat" and contains Omega-3 fatty acids, which do have health benefits.
+One serving of bacon contains 15 mg of Cholesterol, 0 carbohydrates, a 5 grams of total fat.
+The typical serving size is one slice of bacon, but even a few won't add up to much cholesterol or fat.

-There are plenty of people who will tell you that eating bacon will improve your mood, give you energy, and protect your brain.
-There’s some truth to those claims.
+There are plenty of people who will tell you that eating this low-carb protein will improve your mood, give you energy, and protect your brain.
+There's some truth to those claims.
 If eating bacon makes you happy, it is more likely to improve your mood.
-And foods with protein and vitamins are good for your heart health and brain health.
-In fact, bacon is high in something called choline, a compound which has been shown to benefit brain health.

 More importantly, it's the kind of bacon you eat that matters most.
 Because of the way most bacon is cured, it's high in salt.
 If you eat a lot of foods high in sodium, you're more likely to have high blood pressure and other health issues.
 And processed meats like bacon have been linked by researchers to everything from migraines to heart disease to cancer.

-Be mindful that some bacon alternatives like turkey bacon are just as processed and high in salt as regular bacon.
+Be mindful that some bacon alternatives like turkey bacon are just as processed and high in salt as regular bacon so they may not be the healthiest.

-We’re not claiming that bacon is a health food, because while that would be nice, it’s not the case.
-However, it’s not inherently unhealthy either.
+We're not claiming that bacon is a healthy food because while that would be nice, it's not the case.
+However, it's not inherently unhealthy either.
 Like all good things, eating bacon should be practiced in moderation.
-But if it’s part of an overall healthy diet, then go ahead and indulge.
+But if it's part of an overall healthy diet, then go ahead and indulge.